Onset of universality in the dynamical mixing of a pure state: Evolution under interacting spin-1/2 Hamiltonians

 The half-filling (HF) subspace corresponds to ${\cal{S}}^z=0$ which leads to $N=L!/(L/2)!^2$.
-For our analysis we set $L=12$; therefore, $N=924$.
-As stated in Sec.~\ref{ensemble}, we perform $M=541$ realizations in equation~\eqref{eq:RT} so that for the spectral statistics we count with almost $5\times10^{5}$ eigenvalues.
+For our analysis we set $L=10,\;12$ and $14$; therefore, $N=252,\;924$ and $3432$, respectively.
+As stated in section~\ref{ensemble}, we perform $M=1984,\;541$ and $146$ realizations in equation~(\ref{eq:RT}) so that for the spectral statistics we count with almost $5\times10^{5}$ eigenvalues on each system size, respectively.
+In order to ensure a GOE statistics of the energy levels of the Hamiltonian we choose $h=0.5$ in the analysis of this HF subspace~\cite{Torres2019}.